 For the Goose Lake redband trout, any of these creeks will do: Cottonwood, Davis, Lassen, Pine, or Willow Creek.
 My personal favorite is Lassen Creek.

 For the Warner Lakes redband trout, your choices are basically Dismal Creek and Twelvemile Creek and tributaries of the latter, namely Tenmile Creek and Elevenmile Creek.
 My favorite is Dismal Creek.
-It's easily accessible from Goose Lake area via Pine Creek Canyon Road, offers a mix of types of waters, from the alpine meadow section known as the Dismal Swamp, down a canyon section to the beaver ponds before entering Oregon.
+It's easily accessible from Goose Lake area via Pine Creek Canyon Road.
+It offers a mix of types of waters, from the alpine meadow section known as the Dismal Swamp, down a canyon section to the beaver ponds before entering Oregon.
 Note that access to this fishery can be blocked by deep snow drifts that can persist into through late spring if not into early summer.

 Goose Lake redband trout